camunda/camunda-docs/docs/components/modeler/web-modeler/play-your-process.md

 - **Service tasks**, **inbound Connectors**, message-related tasks or events, and **timer catch events** are simulated on click.
 - Many action icons have secondary actions.
 For example, **user tasks** can be completed with variables rather than a form, and **service tasks** can trigger an error event.

+## Operate vs. Play

+[Operate](/components/operate/operate-introduction.md) is designed to monitor many production process instances and intervene only as necessary, while Play is designed to drive a single process instance through the process and mock external systems.

+Both offer monitoring of a single process instance, its variables and path, incidents, and actions to modify or repair a process instance.
+Operate offers bulk actions and guardrails against breaking production processes, while Play offers a streamlined UX to run through scenarios quickly.

 ## Limitations and availability

 :::note